What are the best natural remedies for lowering cholesterol?

 - PCSK9 inhibitors: These medications lower your levels of LDL (bad) cholesterol.

-If you need help covering the cost of medications, the Optum Perks free Discount Card could help you get up to 80% off prescription medication.
+If you need help covering the cost of medications, Optum Perks free Discount Card could help you save up to 80% off prescription drugs.
+Follow the links on drug names to see how much you may be able to save on that medication or search for a specific drug here.

 When to talk with a doctor